gitFarzam/pdsnd_github/README.md

 Bike Share Analysis

 ### Description
-Exploring data related to bike share systems for three major cities in the United States, including New york, Chicago and Washington.
+Exploring data related to bike share systems for three major cities in the United States.

+this interactive shell-based program, helps you to have access to some information about bike sharing system in **New york**, **Chicago**, **Washington** cities.

 ### Files used
 `chicago.csv`